 Only a marginal distinction between wood and board & batten composite shutters is detectable.
 Composite slabs are engraved with vertical partitions to create the illusion of realistic vertical boards.
 The resulting board and batten shutters arrive with a remarkable appearance and are adaptable to any installation.

 Stationary window shutters only need to appear that they will close over the opening.
 Measure both the width and height of each window.
 Divide the width in half to obtain the recommended panel size.
 Exceptionally wide windows will be unable to adhere to the basic shutter measurement guidelines.
 Some homeowners then forgo using an outdoor window treatment or use panels smaller than would obviously fit for aesthetic purposes only.

 Yes, outside composite shutters can and should be painted.
 The synthetic material does need to be primed in advance of the application of a top coat paint.
 While we do sell unfinished shutters, we advise ordering primed or fully painted shutters.
 Some types of primers do not adhere well to the material.
-Our factory formulated prime coat is the perfect bond between the outdoor shutter and paint.
+Our factory formulated prime coat is the perfect bond between the outdoor composite shutter and paint.
 We have identified nine popular paint colors which have become our standards.
-If one of those does not meet your criteria, select from unlimited custom colors for a one time matching fee of $100.
-Some of the most frequently used colors are Tricorn Black, Bright White, Black Forest Green, Hamilton Blue, Charcoal Slate Gray, Tudor Brown, Cottage Red, and Burgundy.
+If one of those does not meet your criteria, select from unlimited custom colors for a one time matching fee of $200.
+Some of the most frequently used colors are Tricorn Black, Black Forest Green, Hamilton Blue, Charcoal Slate Gray, Tudor Brown, Cottage Red, and Burgundy.
 All sides are painted for a complete finish.